-At Castlefort JMI School, we recognise the importance of high quality physical education, physical activity and sport and the part it plays in raising standards and narrowing achievement gaps.
+At Castlefort, we recognise the importance of high quality physical education, physical activity and sport and the part it plays in raising standards and narrowing achievement gaps.
 Physical Education and school sport are important in giving children the knowledge, understanding and the tools to make a positive impact on their own health and well-being.
 Our strategy will aim to: